lumianph/gpuprec/README.md

 ## SUPPORTED OPERATORS

-Basic arithemtic operators are all well supported.
+Basic arithmetic operators (+, -, \*,  /) are all well supported.
 The below list shows the major supported mathematical operators.
 Please let me know if your work requires more supporting.

 ```
 comparison (<, >, ==, ...)